DecentSpec/DecentSpec_prototype/README.md

-# BCxFL for DecentSpct Project
+# BCxFL for DecentSpec Project

 run the seed node:
 ```sh